kiranjeet24/Daily-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 9-Feb-2022**
-<h3 align='center'>Introduction to Reveal.JS, Pandoc, Use of Markdown in Reveal.js</h3>
+## Introduction to Reveal.JS, Pandoc, Use of Markdown in Reveal.js

 - What is Reveal.JS, Pandoc, Use Markdown in Reveal.js.
 - Creating Presentation in Reveal.JS using Markdown only.